 BC Law offers a comprehensive program in international and comparative law delivered by a world-class faculty.

 The progam is holistic, yet flexible.
-Students may design an intensive program which can include courses and clinical programs, law review opportunities, moot court experiences, study abroad, exchange and joint degree programs, and summer employment.
+Students may design an intensive program which can include courses and clinical programs, law review opportunities, moot court experiences, exchange and joint degree programs, and summer employment.

 Our educational objective for JD students in international exchanges is exposure to foreign legal systems, appreciation for transnational and international legal frameworks, and comparative perspective on law.
 JD students additionally gain intercultural competence and practical knowledge of how international legal systems function.